Here are some common questions students and families have about applying to and attending Interlochen Arts Camp:

 Do students have to wear uniforms?

-During the institute programs students do not need to wear a uniform.
+During the one-week institute programs students do not need to wear a uniform.

 Uniform shirts must be purchased from the Interlochen Scholarshop.
 All other items are available at the Scholarshop but may be purchased elsewhere.